Orbit: The Asian American Issue

 The ceiling fan might as well be on Quaaludes,

-but it’s just right in this second floor bar
+but its just right in this second floor bar

 of dark wood, old anchors and exposed brick.